 In a virtualized environment it is important to monitor virtual machine performance and availability remotely without having the need for running the HP Operations Agent on them.
 The Virtualization Infrastructure SPI monitors virtual machines remotely.
-In the case of VMware monitoring the Virtualization Infrastructure SPI monitors remote ESX and ESXi hosts from the vMA.

 In a clustered environment the Cluster Infrastructure policies monitor the nodes and resource groups of a cluster remotely.